We make Atomic Absorption Spectroscopy Easy!

 Replace your current Buck AA with the new 230ATS and

 The New 230ATS will continue Buck's long tradition of making single beam AAS with in-line Deuterium background correction.
-Our simple optical design gives our systems superior energy, and better results than double beam AA systems.
+Our simple optical design gives our systems superior energy, and better results than double beam Atomic Absorption Spectrometer systems.
 Our unique design also allows our instruments to have a smaller footprint and a lower cost.

-Buck Scientific 230ATS Atomic Absorption Spectrophotometer analysis screen
+Buck Scientific 230ATS Atomic Absorption Spectrometer analysis screen

-Buck Scientific 230ATS Atomic Absorption Spectrophotometer Optical Design
+Buck Scientific 230ATS Atomic Absorption Spectrometer Optical Design

 From the time of the initial developments of Atomic Absorption Spectrometry (AAS) 50+ years ago the concept of the single beam optical system was always a fundamental design consideration.
 It allowed high energy throughput for the best detection limits, smaller and fewer components for the best size, and low manufacturing costs for the best price.
 Unfortunately, those original single beam AAS instruments made over 50 years were not used routinely due to the inherent deficiencies in the components of the time: poor hollow cathode lamp characteristics, noisy power supplies, drifting detectors & amplifiers, thermal expansion variations in optical components (mirrors, beam splitters, mounts, etc.), and so forth.
 To compensate for these deficiencies, and to help them stay in business; the AAS manufacturers developed the double beam optical system that became the standard design for AAS instruments over the next 30 years.